VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The projects in the solution use this database to store application data.
 The SQL-based message bus and event store also use this database.

-## SQL Azure Database
+## SQL Database Database

-For scenario 5, you must create a SQL Azure database called **Conference** by running the script **Install-Database.ps1** in the scripts folder.
+For scenario 5, you must create a SQL Database database called **Conference** by running the script **Install-Database.ps1** in the scripts folder.

-The follow command will populate a SQL Azure database called **Conference** with the tables and views required to support the RI (this script assumes that you have already created the **Conference** database in SQL Azure):
+The follow command will populate a SQL Database database called **Conference** with the tables and views required to support the RI (this script assumes that you have already created the **Conference** database in SQL Database):

 ```
 .\Install-Database.ps1 -ServerName [your-sql-azure-server].database.windows.net -DoNotCreateDatabase -DoNotAddNetworkServiceUser -UseSqlServerAuthentication -UserName [your-sql-azure-username]